-Thus, whenever I would leave the house I’d be plagued by thoughts of, “have I wet myself?” and these thoughts would trigger hallucinations.
+Thus, whenever I would leave the house I’d be plagued by thoughts of, “Have I wet myself?” and these thoughts would trigger hallucinations.
 These thoughts and hallucinations, if I couldn’t cope with them, would then trigger a proper psychotic episode.
-All my hallucinations would then try to trick me into believing I’ve wet myself when I hadn’t.
+All my hallucinations would then try to trick me into believing I’d wet myself when I hadn’t.
 As each of my senses starts to experience hallucinations, they would trigger a hallucinogenic response in another sense, and so on.

 Although I’ve never once wet myself, not yet at least, my psychotic mind would make my reality feel like it had.
 This would happen every single time I left the house, and it took me about 15 years to reduce this to a manageable level.

-The New Anxiety King
+Anxiety Disorders: The New Anxiety King

-Now that I have a constant upset stomach and often needing to go to the bathroom several times when I leave the house, the fear of losing bowel control is my biggest fear.
-This is now the reigning King of my anxiety disorders, meaning instead of fearing having a face of disgusting whitehead spots or wetting myself, I now fear losing bowel control instead (I really hope the doctors can figure out what’s causing this digestive and bowel problems).
+Now that I have a constant upset stomach and often need to go to the bathroom several times when I leave the house, the fear of losing bowel control is my biggest fear.
+This is now the reigning King of my anxiety disorders, meaning instead of fearing having a face of disgusting whitehead spots or wetting myself, I now fear losing bowel control instead (I really hope the doctors can figure out what’s causing these digestive and bowel problems).

 This change was triggered by the problems I’d been having with my physical health.
 I have a range of symptoms that are linked to my autonomic disorders and digestive problems.
 Whenever I try to exercise, within the first few minutes, I’ll feel incredibly dizzy, hot, my muscles will start to go weak, my eyes will start to feel strange, my balance starts to go, I’ll feel nauseous, and I have a few minutes to get to a toilet before my bladder and bowels open up.
-I’m then stuck on the toilet unable to move for about 40 minutes: it takes all my effort not to black out.
+I’m then stuck on the toilet unable to move for about 40 minutes: it takes all my effort, not to blackout.

 Anyway, this would happen every time I would try to work out.
 The unusual part of all this is that I’d be able to carry on working out after this 40-minute experience.
 I mean, I’d feel like absolute shit while I did, but I was still able to.
-I was determined not to let this stop me trying to get back into shape, and was going to the gym four times a week.
+I was determined not to let this stop me from trying to get back into shape and was going to the gym four times a week.
 Eventually, I gave up because I could no longer handle how shit this made me feel, how ashamed I felt, or how stupid I felt for being in the toilet for 40 minutes every time I went to the gym.

-It seems this negative reinforcement of my experience of trying to get into shape was latched on to by my anxiety, becoming the new King fear of my anxiety disorders.
+It seems this negative reinforcement of my experience of trying to get into shape was latched on to my anxiety, becoming the new King fear of my anxiety disorders.
 Yay me.